rejojer/OpenKB/README.md

 | **LLM reads** | Full text | Document trees |
 | **Result** | summary + concepts | summary + concepts |

 Short documents are read in full by the LLM.
-Long PDFs are indexed by PageIndex into a hierarchical tree with summaries.
-The LLM reads the tree instead of the full text, enabling better retrieval from long documents.
+Long PDFs are indexed by [PageIndex](https://github.com/VectifyAI/PageIndex) into a hierarchical tree representation.
+The LLM reads the tree instead of the full text, enabling accurate and scalable retrieval for long documents.

 ### Knowledge Compilation